 < back to all Color Science Essentials

-Inter-instrument agreement refers to how close two or more color measurement instruments (spectrophotometers) of similar model read the same color.
+Inter-instrument agreement (IIA) refers to how closely two or more color measurement instruments of a similar model read the same color.
 The tighter the IIA of your fleet of instruments, the closer their readings will be to one another.
 While IIA is less important if you are only operating a single spectrophotometer in a single location, it is essential if you need your instruments to communicate across the supply chain.
 The closer (or smaller) the IIA is, the more likelihood of your colors being consistent across products, material or locations.

-inter-instrument agreementInter-instrument agreement is the first step in producing consistent color quality, but it is not the only one.
-Implementing the right conditions and processes is also important, including sample measurement techniques and controlling temperature and humidity.
+Inter-instrument agreement is the first step in producing consistent color quality, but it is not the only one.
+Implementing the right conditions and processes is also important, including sample measurement techniques and controlling temperature and humidity of the environment you’re measuring within.

 In a world of color precision, if you perform color measurements across multiple locations (different offices locally, nationally or internationally), you need to ensure the highest consistency and accuracy in your color measurement results.
 Often, there is little room for error.